The Internet

 Is there a better way?
 Well, what if you dismantled your home

-instead, numbered all the bricks, put each one in a zip-log bag, and
+instead, numbered all the bricks, put each one in an envelope, and

 mailed them separately to Africa?
 All those bricks could travel by